[Home ] [Archive] [ فارسی ]

 ..

-Prediction of Ionospheric Scintillation Using Combination of Deep Learning Algorithms in South America
+Prediction of Ionospheric Scintillation with a Combination of Deep Learning Algorithms Using GNSS Ground-Based Network across South America

 Alireza Atabati , Iraj Jazireeyan * , Mohammad Mahdi Alizadeh Elizeie